abdulmuhsinGH/oauth2_server_golang_example/README.md

-# Oauth2 Authorization Code built with Golang, postgresql, redis with Goggle Login
+# Oauth2 Authorization Code built with Golang, postgresql, redis
+## with Google Login/Sign Up
 ## with help from https://godoc.org/gopkg.in/oauth2.v3

 # Setting up with Docker and docker-compose